guidosalustri/guidosalustri.github.io/_pages/essom.md

 Essom won <a href="https://game.speldesign.uu.se/projects/analog-games/essom/" target="_blank" rel="noopener noreferrer">Best Game Design</a> at the Gotland Game Conference 2025 and received funding to attend Spiel Essen 2025.
 Although I strongly recommend experiencing the game in its analog form, a <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3546913194" target="_blank" rel="noopener noreferrer" title="Visit Steam">Steam Workshop</a> on Tabletop Simulator is also available.

-Off the top of my head, I can think of many games and pseudo-games that inspired it: Komikan, Backgammon, Gungi, Tak, Mancala, Xul Chess, and Go.
+Off the top of my head, I can think of many games and pseudo-games that inspired it: Komikan, Backgammon, Gungi, Tak, Mancala, Xul Chess, and Go among others.

-Abstract board games have always drawn my attention since I was a kid.
-I once believed this fascination came from their strategic depth, emergence, minimalism, and low cognitive load.
-But now I understand it was something more: the mysterious tone around them, their potential for symbolism, and the way they convey meaning stripped of narrative.
-In abstract board games, geometric figures interacting with each other are enough to tell a story, without language, yet with infinite paths to be told.
-Essom was rooted in that feeling.
+As a kid abstract board games have always drawn my attention.
+I used to believe this fascination came from their strategic depth, emergence, minimalism, and low cognitive load.
+But now I understand it was something else.
+The symbolism, the meaning stripped of narrative gave them a mysterious tone that amazed me.
+Is this feeling what nourished Essom.
+Geometric figures that open infinite paths to tell the same story without using a single word.

 <iframe src="https://drive.google.com/file/d/1grMPTFva3qjMSKzPUWEm8MeUwoDNK63h/preview" width="640" height="720" style="border:3px solid grey;" allow="autoplay" style="margin:20px 0 30px 0;"></iframe>